d0ugal/hassio-dropbox-upload/README.md

 This project is young, and very light.
 I am interested in adding some features - so long as it remains simple and easy to use.
 Please let me know of your ideas and feedback!

+## Making a release

+`tox -e docker-build` and `tox -e docker-push` are probably the easiest way.

+I tried setting up the github actions but failed.
+This works for now, good luck future person trying to do this :)